-The Tri-Valley Area Plan in the Mono County General Plan Land Use Element contains several policies that address public facilities and services in Chalfant, including fire protection, i.e.:
+The Tri-Valley Area Plan in the Mono County General Plan Land Use Element contains several policies that address public facilities and services in Benton and Hammil, including fire protection, i.e.:

-- Policy 4: Encourage the timing of growth to allow for efficient use of existing public facilities and for adequate planning for additional public facilities. - Action 4.1: Allow additional residential subdivision only when adequate services (including fire protection, water, and school facilities) are available or planned for development.
-The proponent of a residential subdivision shall include this assessment as part of the environmental review process. - Action 4.2: New development projects and subdivisions shall comply with fire safe regulations and obtain "will-serve" letters from the Chalfant Valley Fire Department.
+- Policy 5: Encourage the timing of growth to allow for efficient use of existing public facilities and services and for adequate planning for additional public facilities and services. - Action 5.1: Allow additional residential subdivision only when adequate services (including fire protection, water, and school facilities) are available or planned for development.
+The proponent of a residential subdivision shall include this assessment as part of the environmental review process. - Action 5.2: To permit the efficient delivery of public services, encourage residential development in Benton to take place on parcels contiguous to existing development. - Action 5.4: New development projects, including subdivisions, shall comply with fire safe regulations and obtain "will serve" letters from the White Mountain Fire Protection District. - Action 5.5: Subdivisions and/or building permits shall not be approved in areas that are withdrawn and/or not within the White Mountain Fire Protection District until such areas are brought into the district.